marlonjames71/DropdownMenu-SwiftUI/README.md

 DropdownMenu-SwiftUI is a SwiftUI project where we will build a beautiful dropdown menu component in SwiftUI.
 The component has some nice features and polished UI including:
 - Smooth and Interruptible animations
 - Can observe other dropdown menus' state
-- Nice visual slection indicator
+- Nice visual selection indicator
 - Haptic feedback
 - Custom modifiers
 - Custom color sets
-- Added as a SwiftUI Library Component
+- Add as a SwiftUI Library Component

 ## Screenshots
 <p align="center">